PRU:NYSEPrudential Financial, Inc. Analysis

 Key Factors

-- consistent dividend and moderate payout ratio
+- Attractive dividend yield and payout ratio

 Key Metrics & Analysis